Swan Creek AVA

 Swan Creek is an American Viticultural Area (AVA) located in northwestern North Carolina, United States, within portions of Iredell, Wilkes and Yadkin Counties that lie on the Piedmont plateau region.
-The viticultural area was recognized on May 27, 2008 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Raffaldini Vineyards on behalf of the Vineyards of Swan Creek, a trade association representing a group of vineyards and wineries from the locale to establish an appellation named "Swan Creek."
+It was established as the nation's 189^{th} and the state's second appellation on April 25, 2008 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Raffaldini Vineyards, on behalf of the Vineyards of Swan Creek, a trade association representing a group of local vineyards and wineries, proposing a viticultural area named "Swan Creek."

-The appellation is the state's 2nd AVA encompassing 96000 acre with 75 acre of cultivation.
-The northern 60 percent of the Swan Creek AVA sits within the Yadkin Valley viticultural area, and the remaining 40 percent extends outside of the Yadkin Valley AVA southern boundary.
+The appellation encompasses 96000 acre with 75 acre of cultivation.
+The northern sixty percent of the Swan Creek AVA sits within the Yadkin Valley viticultural area, and the remaining 40 percent extends outside of the Yadkin Valley AVA southern boundary.
 Swan Lake AVA encircles the townships of Hamptonville, Harmony, Mooresville, Ronda, Wilkesboro and Yadkinville.
 The AVA shares its name with the unincorporated community of Swan Creek in Yadkin County.

 The geographical name "Swan Creek" refers to a village in the approximate center of the viticultural area, as well as a Yadkin River tributary creek system.
 Swan Creek village sits in the Brushy Mountains south of the Yadkin River.
-East and West Swan Creeks run north from the mountains before joining together as Swan Creek to the northwest of the village.
+East and West Swan Creeks run north from the mountains before joining as Swan Creek to the northwest of the village.
 The creek then empties into the Yadkin River approximately three miles west of Jonesville.
 Also, an undated State of North Carolina Department of Environment, Health, and Natural Resources document lists Swan Creek, West Swan Creek, and East Swan Creek as streams in the Yadkin-Pee Dee River Basin.